thatmlopsguy/thatmlopsguy.github.io/content/hire.md

 things I do first, not when the time allows it later.

 I communicate well, I learn quickly, and I always strive for excellence in my work.
 I prefer remote work.

+I hold an MSc in Astronony from the University of Porto (UP), Portugal.

+You can read more about me [here](about.md).

 My resume can be downloaded [here](https://drive.proton.me/urls/R98C9MZBWC#YHCtG50HqwKj).